MAVIS: Multi-Camera Augmented Visual-Inertial SLAM using SE2(3) Based Exact IMU Pre-integration: Introduction

 \section{Introduction}

 Robust and real-time Simultaneous Localization And Mapping (SLAM) is a long-standing problem within the computer vision and robotics communities.
-Pure vision-based solutions lack the level of robustness and accuracy found in lidar-based solutions, and are thus often complemented by additional sensors such as — on XR (VR/AR) virtual and augmented reality devices — a low-cost IMU measuring the angular velocity and acceleration.
-While existing monocular or stereo visual-inertial solutions~\cite{Qin2018VINSMONO,leutenegger2015keyframe,delmerico2018benchmark,van2023eqvio,qin2019general,Geneva2020OPENVINS,rosinol2020kimera,usenko2019visual,campos2021orb} have demonstrated their potential to enhance robustness in degenerate scenarios such as texture-less environments or agile motion by integrating IMU measurements, there are still existing challenges such as limited camera field-of-view, and a restricted ability to handle feature tracking failures for durations exceeding 10 seconds.
+Pure vision-based solutions often lack the robustness and accuracy present in lidar-based solutions.
+Consequently, they are frequently enhanced with additional sensors, such as a low-cost IMU measuring angular velocity and acceleration, particularly on XR (VR/AR) virtual and augmented reality devices.
+While existing monocular or stereo visual-inertial solutions~\cite{Qin2018VINSMONO,leutenegger2015keyframe,delmerico2018benchmark,van2023eqvio,qin2019general,Geneva2020OPENVINS,rosinol2020kimera,usenko2019visual,campos2021orb} have demonstrated their potential to enhance robustness in degenerate scenarios such as texture-less environments or agile motion by integrating IMU measurements, there are still existing challenges such as limited camera field-of-view, and a restricted ability to handle feature tracking failures for long durations.
 These challenges can lead to rapid system divergence, even when using IMUs, causing a significant degradation in positioning accuracy.

 The present paper focuses on yet another type of sensor systems, namely multi-camera systems.
 As shown in Figure \ref{fig:camera_model}, the forward-facing stereo cameras offer a broader co-visibility area compared to the left, right, and upwards cameras, which have limited overlap with the forward-facing stereo pair.
-Such systems offer the advantage of a larger fields-of-view, omni-directional observation of the environment that improves motion estimation accuracy and robustness against failures due to texture-poor environment.
+Such systems offer the advantage of a larger fields-of-view, omni-directional observation of the environment that improves motion estimation accuracy and robustness against failures due to texture-poor environments.
 However, an inherent limitation of such setups is that the introduction of additional cameras directly leads to an increase in computational cost.
 The proper handling of measurements from all cameras is crucial for balancing accuracy, robustness, and computational efficiency.